How Long Does Cocaine Stay in Your System? Cocaine’s Half-Life

 • Method of Ingestion- The method of ingestion affects how long cocaine remains in the system.
 The general rule is that the faster cocaine is absorbed into the bloodstream, the quicker it leaves the body.
 (Therefore, cocaine that is snorted or rubbed will remain in the system for longer than cocaine that is injected or smoked.)

-How to Get Cocaine Out of Your System
+How To Get Cocaine Out of Your System

 To learn more about cocaine use and addiction, including how much an 8-ball of cocaine costs, read our online resources.